The Role of Building Codes in Natural Disaster Resilience | Property & Casualty

 Wildfires & Droughts

 The Lahaina fire in Hawaii has been officially recognized by the U.S. Fire Administration as the most lethal in over a century, resulting in the destruction or damage of over 2,000 structures.
 In recent years, the West Coast has experienced many record-setting drought and wildfire seasons characterized by unprecedented records, resulting in thousands of fires and the destruction of millions of acres.
 Many studies link the drought and wildfire surge to climate change (e.g., temperature increases, soil moisture decreases, drying of organic matter in forests).
-Climate experts anticipate drought and wildfire seasons to become longer and more severe.
+Climate experts anticipate these seasons to worsen, with current models predicting a 30% increase in the average area burned by lightning-ignited wildfires by 2060.

 Hurricanes, Tropical Storms & Flooding